AaronBachmann/GUI_Python/README.md

 # GUI_Python
-Python projects that are used to explore GUI programming.
+Python projects that are used to explore GUI programming using Tkinter.

 ## Digital Clock with Timer in Python